vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/cf-sdk/_index.md

 layout = "intro"
 +++

-The Cloud Foundry .NET SDK enables you to access the CloudController API programtically.
-The CloudFoundry API lets you manage applications and automate functions typlically available via Apps Manager and the CF CLI.
+The Cloud Foundry .NET SDK enables you to access the CloudController API programmatically.
+The Cloud Foundry API lets you manage applications and automate functions typically available via Apps Manager and the CF CLI.

 The full CF API Documentation is available at http://apidocs.cloudfoundry.org/